Lalitpur,

-The Uttar Pradesh Nature & Bird Festival, a unique three-day event on February 17, 2025, will celebrate the state’s rich heritage and vibrant birdlife while promoting awareness and support for wetland and wildlife conservation.
+The Uttar Pradesh Nature & Bird Festival, a unique three-day event on February 02, 2026, will celebrate the state’s rich heritage and vibrant birdlife while promoting awareness and support for wetland and wildlife conservation.

 As a pioneering initiative in India, the festival serves as a platform to engage local, national, and international communities in conservation efforts.
 It brings together leading ornithologists, researchers, and birding enthusiasts to discuss bird conservation, environmental protection, and habitat management.

-This year’s festival promises an exciting lineup of talks, presentations, interactive workshops, field visits, and birdwatching in a region renowned for its biodiversity and cultural heritage.
+This year’s festival promises an exciting line-up of talks, presentations, interactive workshops, field visits, and birdwatching in a region renowned for its biodiversity and cultural heritage.

 Uttar Pradesh, India's largest state, boasts rich natural resources that support a diverse range of resident and migratory birds, along with various plant and animal species.
 With major rivers like the Ganges, Yamuna, Rapti, and Gandak flowing through it, the state features an extensive network of wetlands, oxbow lakes, and meandering rivers, creating ideal habitats for birdlife.